0xTamil/awesome-low-level/README.md

 ## 2. Learn Computer Fundamentals

+> **Description:** Understand what happens inside a computer when a program runs and how hardware components work together to execute instructions and store information.

 ### What to do

-Understand the basic components of a computer and how they work together.
-Learn how the **CPU executes instructions**, how **RAM stores data**, and how programs are represented and processed by a computer.
+Learn the purpose of major computer components such as the **CPU, RAM, storage, and input/output devices**.
+Understand how the CPU executes instructions, how data is stored in memory, and how programs are represented inside a computer.

 You should also understand fundamental programming concepts such as: